Université de Genève

 Phone: 41 (0) 22 - 379 91 32

-I am a professor of Cognitive Psychology in the Psychology Department of the University of Geneva.
+Dirk Kerzel is a full professor of Cognitive Psychology in the Psychology Department of the University of Geneva.

-I studied psychology and psycholinguistics at the University of Bielefeld where I earned my diploma in 1997.
-My doctoral and postdoctoral work was on perception and action at the Max-Planck Institute in Munich.
-I received my doctor’s degree and my Habilitation at the Ludwig-Maximilians University Munich in 1999 and 2002, respectively.
-Prior to my appointment in Geneva in 2004, I was a research fellow at the University of Giessen.
+Prof. Kerzel studied psychology and psycholinguistics at the University of Bielefeld where he earned his diploma in 1997.
+His doctoral and postdoctoral work at the Max-Planck Institute in Munich was on biases in visual short-term memory induced by body movements.
+He received his doctor’s degree and habilitation at the Ludwig-Maximilians University Munich in 1999 and 2002, respectively.
+Prior to his appointment in Geneva in 2004, he was a research fellow at the University of Giessen.

-I teach undergraduate classes on cognitive psychology, sensation and perception as well as graduate classes on attention and executive functions, perception and action, and programming
+Prof. Kerzel teaches undergraduate classes on cognitive psychology and perception as well as graduate classes on attention, executive functions and programming